gauravmm/gauravmanek.com/_content/projects/_posts/2012-01-01-old-projects.md

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
 The source code is available here.

+## Facebook-style Like Stamp

+Take your Facebook addiction to the next level by "Like"-ing things in real life.

+There are two templates available, one "like" and one "dislike" stamp.
+Just download the files and send them for printing at your favourite print shop.

+{% include blogimage src="DSC_3537.png" caption="Click to Download" href="/download/FBLikeStamp.zip" %}

 ## pmOAS

 {% include blogimage src="pmOAS.png" caption="pmOAS Demo" %}